Province of Zamora: Tourism

 The ancient town of Toro lies beside the Duero 39 km to the east of Zamora.
 Ferdinand III of Castile was crowned King of León in the town in 1230 and his wife Elisabeth of Swabia (Beatriz) died here.
 Notable features include the façade of the 'Palacio de las Leyes' and also the Santa María la Mayor collegiate church (known in Spanish as La Colegiata).
 Legend has it that the wines of Toro were the first to reach America, being taken there by Christopher Columbus.

-The town of Sanabria (or Senabria) is in the northeast of the province near the Sanabria Lake, one of the few large natural lakes in Spain, on the border with Galicia.
+The region of Sanabria (or Senabria) is in the northwest of the province near the Sanabria Lake, one of the few large natural lakes in Spain, on the border with Galicia.
 It has been declared a Historic and Artistic centre.
 The lake is now part of Sanabria Lake Natural Park, having been declared a Natural Park in 1978.

 Fermoselle is a medieval village located on the border with Portugal and on the edge of the Arribes del Duero Natural Park.
 Arribes is the name for the gorges through which the Duero and other rivers in this region flow.
 The steep slopes have long been terraced for the production of grapes, olives and other fruit.

 Near the municipality of Villafáfila are lagoons that now form part of a nature reserve.
 They were formed by the historic mining of salt which started in the copper age and Bronze Age.
 Pottery items found here are similar to artefacts found in Mesopotamia, Turkey, Bosnia, Romania and Poland.
 The lagoons are home to numerous species of birds, and this is the second largest wetland reserve in Spain after Doñana National Park.